grantiago/recreation-gov-campsite-checker/README.md

 🏕 CHISOS BASIN (BIG BEND) (234038): 13 site(s) available out of 62 site(s)
 ```

-## Getting park IDs
+## Getting the url and the json
-What you'll want to do is go to https://recreation.gov and search for the campground you want.
-Click on it in the search sidebar.
-This should take you to a page for that campground, the URL will look like `https://www.recreation.gov/camping/campgrounds/<number>`.
-That number is the park ID.

-You can also take [this site for a spin](https://pastudan.github.io/national-parks/).
-Thanks to [pastudan](https://github.com/pastudan)!
+go to https://recreation.gov and search for the campground. right click -> inspect.
+Go to the network tab. you might have to reload it. click on xhr. filter with "availability" that will give you the json date for the permit / campsite. copy the url.

 ## Installation